-Besides our regular special theme-focused issues, VIEW Journal accepts article proposals on a rolling basis.
-We encourage scholars and audiovisual archivists to use this Open Call to provide suggestions for articles and audiovisual essays, as well as other forms of reflective thought.
+Besides our regular themed issues, VIEW Journal now accepts full articles for its first open issue.
+We encourage scholars and audiovisual archivists to use this open call to provide articles and audiovisual essays, as well as other forms of reflective thought.

 VIEW Journal of European Television History and Culture is the first peer-reviewed, multi-media and open access e-journal in the field of European television history and culture.
-It offers an international platform for outstanding academic research and archival reflection on television as an important part of our European cultural heritage.
+It offers an international platform for outstanding academic research and archival reflection on television as an important part of European cultural heritage.
 The journal is open to many disciplinary perspectives on European television – including television history, media studies, media sociology, cultural studies and television studies.
-The journal acts both as a platform for critical reflection on the cultural, social and political role of television in Europe’s past and presence and as a multi-media platform for the presentation and re-use of digitized audiovisual material.
+The journal acts as a space for critical reflection on the cultural, social and political role of television in Europe’s past and present.
+It also provides a multi-media platform for the presentation and re-use of digitized audiovisual material.

 In bridging the gap between academic and archival concerns for television and in analyzing the political and cultural importance of television in a transnational and European perspective, the journal aims at establishing an innovative platform for the critical interpretation and creative use of digitized audio-visual sources.
 In doing so, it challenges a long tradition of television research that was – and to a huge amount still is – based on the analysis of written sources.

 The journal aims at stimulating new narrative forms of online storytelling, making use of the rich digitized audiovisual collections of television archives around Europe.
-All articles in the journal must make use of audio-visual sources that will have to be embedded in the narrative: not as “illustrations” of an historical or theoretical argumentation, but as problematized evidence of a research question.
+Authors are encouraged to make use of audio-visual sources to be embedded in the narrative of the articles: not as “illustrations” of a historical or theoretical argumentation, but as problematized evidence of a research question.

-If you have questions about the process, do not hesitate to get in touch with Journal Manager Rieke Böhling or co-editors Mari Pajala and Liam Wylie via the journal's main contact address: journal [at] euscreen.eu
+If you have questions about the process, do not hesitate to get in touch with managing editor Rieke Böhling or co-editors Mari Pajala and Liam Wylie via the journal's main contact address: journal [at] euscreen.eu

-We are looking forward to receiving your creative proposals!
-Go to: http://viewjournal.eu/online-submissions/
+We are looking forward to receiving your full articles (here)!

 Posted on 05 Apr 2019